TendTo/dlinear/docs/Compilation.md

 - `--config=pydlinear` to build the python bindings
 - `--config=iwyu` to run the include-what-you-use check
 - `--config=dwyu` to run the depend-on-what-you-use check

+### Low-level compilation flags

+It not advisable to use these flags directly, as the configurations already group them in a predefined way.
+But if you need more control when compiling, the following flags can be used:

+- `--enable_static_build` to use fully static linking between all the submodules and the binary.
+Default is `False`
+- `--enable_dynamic_build` to use dynamic linking between all the submodules and the binary.
+Default is `False`
+- `--enable_pydlinear_build` to build the python bindings.
+Default is `False`
+- `--enable_fpic_build` to enable position independent code.
+Default is `False`
+- `--static_boost` build boost statically.
+Default is `True`

 ## DWYU